 Why?

-Stronger marine aluminum solutions emit irritants, which are bad for your skin and eyes.
+More robust marine aluminum solutions emit irritants, which are bad for your skin and eyes.

 However, you can ask your manufacturer for recommendations on compatible cleaners.
-This information is usually available on their website or in your owner’s manual.
+This information is usually available on their website or your owner’s manual.

 Rinse the boat with clean water afterward.